 This is an edited version of an article I originally wrote for the First AML Product & Engineering blog.
 You can read the original version here.

 Have you ever been in a position where you are in meetings during the day, and then you code at night just to feel that you are getting things done?
-I know I have
+I know I have."

 In 2009, Paul Graham wrote an article about the maker vs manager schedule.
-It articulates that meetings are disastrous when we are on the maker’s schedule.
-When we are attending many meetings, it is tough to focus on the task and get things done.
+It articulates that meetings are disastrous when we are on the maker's schedule.
+When we attend many meetings, it is tough to focus on the task and get things done.
 In my case, even a single meeting can blow my whole afternoon.

 Since office hours are not viable for most of us, we can try the next best thing - blocking out chunks of time in our calendar for focus time.
-Blackout periods work well in most cases, but we still have to attend meetings and can’t get stuck in on a task for the whole day.
+Blackout periods work well in most cases, but we still have to attend meetings and can't get stuck on a task for the whole day.